MEET THE HOME SQUAD

 Sammy George // @sammyxc1994

 Sammy graduated from NC State in the spring of 2017 after a successful collegiate career.
 Sammy is an inspiration for us all and a great role model for runners of all ages.
 A local star, Sammy grew up in Raleigh and made a name for herself as a top performer with 4 State titles in the 1600.
-While at NC State she furthered her success with a 5k PR of 15:51 and the 5th fastest 1500m time in school history.
+While at NC State, she furthered her success with a 5k PR of 15:51 and the 5th fastest 1500m time in school history.
 Sammy is just getting started in her post-collegiate campaign where she plans to focus on indoor and outdoor track in the 1500 and 5k.
-Her goals include qualifying to the US National Track and Field Championships and in 2020 to qualify for the olympic trials in the 5k.
-Fun Fact: Born & raised in Raleigh.
+Her goals include qualifying to the US National Track and Field Championships and in 2020 to qualify for the Olympic trials in the 5k.
+Fun Fact: Sammy is currently studying to become a certified Health Coach.

 - All American and school record holder in the DMR